WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Yeah.

-And they wanted to disqualify her because of how manly she was when she was born a woman competing as a woman.
+And they wanted to disqualify her because of how manly she was when she was born a woman and competing as a woman.

-Yeah, so what you really want is an interesting contest between people who are similarly talented.
+So what you really want is an interesting contest between people who are similarly talented.

-And what did what did let's pause checking in with reality?
+And what did what did, let's pause, checking in with reality.

 Because Neil is trying to say something that at least seems like reasonable.